tfninjadoom/CardInterface/README.md

 # CardInterface
-Card game interface for custom games using Pygame as a hobby project
+Card game interface for custom games using Pygame as a hobby project.